lougheedlab/eDNA_Manual/src/sections/Section 9.rst

 do so we usually use the overlap between Read1 and Read2.
 The overlap can comprise the full amplicon or be partial.
-For example, if the amplicon is 400bp and was sequenced using MiSeq paired-end sequencing 2x250bp, then there is an overlap of 100bp between Read 1 and Read2 (Figure 22).
+For example, if the amplicon is 400bp and was sequenced using MiSeq paired-end sequencing 2x250bp, then there is an overlap of 100bp between Read 1 and Read2 (:numref:`conc_r1_r2`).
 Merging improves Q scores of the overlap region but if read quality is poor, erroneous bases could cause chimeras (merging reads that are not the same fragment).
 Three parameters must be considered to merge reads: minimum (≥10 bp) and maximum (read length-minimum overlap length) lengths of acceptable overlap and the maximum rate of